remotelearner/moodle-resource-kalturavideo/kalturavideo/README.txt

 +Install instructions+

-Copy all of the files to mod/resource/type/kalturavideo
+Copy the kalturavideo directory to your to mod/resource/type/ directory.

 +Requirements+